 As a general guideline, we can usually help you make a compensation claim if:

-For expert advice on whether we think you can make a successful case, or for answers to your questions, you can speak to us for free on 0800 234 6438.
+For expert advice on whether we think you can make a successful case, or for answers to your questions, you can speak to a trained legal adviser for free on 0800 234 6438.

 It’s a legal requirement for all drivers to be insured to cover the costs of compensation claims or damages to other road users.
 But we know that in some cases the driver who caused your accident might not have had insurance.